chasclane/packet-projects-broken-/README.md

 - How we're executing this one:

-In order to execute this step, we have configured it to trigger on the "labeled" event.
-This means it will run when we add a Label to an issue for the workflow file: `run-ansible.yml`
+In order to execute this step, we have configured the workflow to trigger on the "labeled" event.
+This means that it will run when we add a Label to an issue logged on the `Issues` tab of the repository.

-Add the label: Much Awesome to this to Run the workflow:
+Either create a new `Label`, or add an existing: I've added the label named "Much Awesome", and applied that label to an Issue I named `Are we having fun yet?`, which runs the following workflow:

 https://github.com/chasclane/packet-projects/blob/master/.github/workflows/run-ansible.yml